This guide will teach you everything you need to know about BuzzSumo.

 Instead, I logged into BuzzSumo and typed “YouTube SEO” into the Question Analyzer:

-And I got a list of questions that people asked about that topic:
+Then I hit the “Related themes” tab for a list of the top questions and categories that people asked about that topic:

 My post answered that question.
 But it wasn’t optimized around that term.

 So I added a shortened version of that long-tail keyword to my title tag:

 And it quickly hit the #1 spot for that long-tail keyword: